 Go beyond Bali!
 Read my Indonesia posts to learn all about this beautiful country.

 Getting the ultimate Bali experience from these Ubud activities

-To really get a Bali experience, it takes a bit more effort to step outside of the tourist path.
-But it’s doable, even for families.
-With the tours from Global Family Travels, families can leave Bali with meaningful Bali memories and a deeper appreciation for Balinese culture.
-And even if your family is visiting Ubud on your own, all of these Ubud activities can help you gain a deeper understanding of the culture of Bali.
+We left Bali with meaningful Bali memories and a deeper appreciation for Balinese culture.
+And with this Bali guide, your family can do that too.
+All of these activities in Ubud for kids can help you gain a deeper understanding of the culture of Bali.

 Disclosure: This is a sponsored post.
 I received a free tour from Global Family Travels in exchange for writing about the company.
 However, the views expressed in this post are completely my own.

 Need help thinking through how to budget for a family trip?
 My Travel Budget Worksheet is just the tool you need!
 Click here to receive your free copy by signing up for my newsletter.Want to connect with me on social media?
 Find me on Facebook, Instagram, Pinterest, and Twitter.
 And for those of you who are dedicated to traveling more responsibly, sustainably, and ethically, join over 200 like-minded families on my Facebook group, Responsible Family Travel.

 It sounds like you really got to experience Bali.
 There are so many cool experiences I would want to do everything.
 I definitely want to walk through a rice field.

 We sure did!
 I feel pretty lucky to be able to spend a lot of time in Bali.

 Great suggestions!
 I hope that I get to visit one day with my kids even though they are grown adults now.